 In some situations, a court may award limited maintenance as reimbursement to a spouse who contributed to the advanced education and earning capacity of the other spouse.
 Courts will generally only award long term maintenance to spouses who are unable to become self-supporting — due for example to age or disability — and even then, only after long marriages.
 Couples may always mutually agree to provide one spouse with long-term or permanent maintenance if both agree to this form of payment structure.

-Generally, under Arizona law, spousal maintenance terminates upon:
+Generally, spousal maintenance terminates upon:

-- the remarriage of the spousal receiving support;
+- the remarriage of the receiving spouse;

-- the death of either spouse; and/or
+- the death of either ex-spouse; and/or

-- the termination of the spousal maintenance term.
+- the termination of the duration term.

-Although this is the default under Arizona law, spouses may mutually agree to more or even less termination factors in mediation.
-Sometimes, the creative terms developed in mediation regarding termination of support can make the difference between stalemate and full agreement.
-For example, a payor may agree to a longer duration than the payor believes is most fair, in exchange for an added termination agreement that upon the recipient earning income of $60,000 per year or more, spousal maintenance is terminated.
+Although this is the default under Arizona law, spouses may mutually agree to more or even fewer termination factors in mediation.
+Sometimes, the creative terms developed in mediation regarding the termination of support can make the difference between stalemate and full agreement.
+For example, a payor may agree to a longer duration than the payor believes is most fair, in exchange for an added termination agreement that upon the recipient earning an income of $60,000 per year or more, spousal maintenance is terminated.